Anton aus Tirol

 "Anton aus Tirol" is a song by Austrian musician Anton featuring DJ Ötzi.
-It was released in 1999 as the lead single from the album Das Album as both musicians' debut single.
-It was originally written by Slovenian author Vili Petrič in 1972.
+Written by Vili Petrič, it was first recorded by the German musical group Walter & die bunten Vögel and released as a single in 1991, but this version did not achieve success.
+Anton's version was released in 1999 as the lead single from the album Das Album as both musicians' debut single.
 The track reached number one in Anton and DJ Ötzi's native Austria, where it stayed for 10 weeks, and in Germany, where it topped the German Singles Chart for one week; it was the best-selling single of 2000 in both countries.
 The single also peaked at number two in Flanders, the Netherlands, and Switzerland.